igorv43/cw-hyperlane/WARP-ROUTES-TESTNET.md

 The CLI will output the deployed contract address.
 Save this information:

 ```
-Deployed warp route on bscTestnet:
+Deployed warp route on bsctestnet:
   Token: 0xABCDEF1234567890...
   Router: 0x1234567890ABCDEF...
 ```